Kremlin: Origin

 The site had been continuously inhabited by the Meryans since the 2nd century BCE.
 The Slavs occupied the south-western portion of Borovitsky Hill as early as the 11th century, as evidenced by a metropolitan seal from the 1090s which was unearthed by Soviet archaeologists in the area.
 The Vyatichi built a fortified structure (or "grad") on the hill where the Neglinnaya River flowed into the Moskva River.

 Up to the 14th century, the site was known as the "grad of Moscow".
 The word "Kremlin" was first recorded in 1331 (though etymologist Max Vasmer mentions an earlier appearance in 1320).
-The grad was greatly extended by Prince Yuri Dolgorukiy in 1156, destroyed by the Mongols in 1237 and rebuilt in oak by Ivan I Kalita in 1339.
+The grad was greatly extended by Prince Yuri Dolgorukiy in 1156, it was destroyed by the Mongols in 1237 and rebuilt in oak by Ivan I Kalita in 1339.

 Seat of the grand dukes

 Dmitri Donskoi replaced the oak palisade with a strong citadel of white limestone in 1366–1368 on the basic foundations of the current walls; this fortification withstood a siege by Khan Tokhtamysh.
 Dmitri's son Vasily I resumed construction of churches and cloisters in the Kremlin.
 The newly built Cathedral of the Annunciation was painted by Theophanes the Greek, Andrei Rublev, and Prokhor in 1406.
 The Chudov Monastery was founded by Dmitri's tutor, Metropolitan Alexis; while his widow, Eudoxia, established the Ascension Convent in 1397.